-Defending Retaliation Claims Involving Poorly Performing Employees How can a supervisor defend against retaliation claims by under-achieving employee who continues to perform poorly after employee complains?
+Defending Retaliation Claims From Poorly Performing Employee How can a supervisor defend against retaliation claims by an under-achieving employee who continues to perform poorly after complaints?
 Learn more here.

-When Should an Employer Offer Severance?
-Under what circumstances should an Employer offer Severance and is there a Standard Severance Agreement that applies to all separations?
+When Should an Employer Offer Severance Payments?
+Under what circumstances should an employer offer severance payments and is there a standard agreement that applies to all separations?
 Read on to learn more.